avvertix/caslite/README.md

     // The Laravel AuthController might contain other methods and traits, please preserve them while editing

     /**
-     * Redirect the user to the GitHub authentication page.
+     * Redirect the user to the CAS authentication page.
      *
      * @return Response
      */